-Jack is also active in the community and is committed to pro bono support of the Atlanta Volunteer Lawyers Foundation.
-He is a member of the Judge Clarence Cooper American Inn of Court and serves as a member of the President's Advisory Council at Furman University.
+Jack is also active in the community and is committed to pro bono support of the Atlanta Volunteer Lawyers Foundation where he serves on the Leadership Council.
+He is also a member of the Judge Clarence Cooper American Inn of Court.

 Prior to joining Jones Day, Jack was a trial defense lawyer in the United States Marine Corps.
 In that role, he litigated five jury trials to verdict.
 He also represented dozens of clients in plea negotiations, sentencing hearings, and administrative proceedings.
 He continues to serve in the Marine Corps Reserves.

 - University of South Carolina (J.D.
-2013; Order of the Barristers; CALI Award for Federal Courts; CALI Award for Appellate Advocacy; CALI Award for Commercial Real Estate Transactions; Moot Court Bar; National Moot Court Competition); Furman University (B.A. in Business Administration 2010)
+2013; Order of the Barristers; CALI Awards for Federal Courts, Appellate Advocacy, Commercial Real Estate Transactions, and Advanced Legal Writing; Moot Court Bar); Furman University (B.A. in Business Administration 2010)

 - Georgia, North Carolina, South Carolina, U.S. District Court for the Northern District of Georgia, and U.S. Court of Appeals for the Fourth Circuit

 - Captain, U.S. Marine Corps (Reserves, 2018-present; active duty, 2013-2018)